CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/patient-everything.md

 - Coverage
 - ExplanationOfBenefit

 This is a synchronous download. `/Patient/{PATIENT_ID}/$everything` doesn't create a job that needs to be monitored or data files to download.
 The response body will contain the bundle.
-This is how it differs from a Group $export operation.
+This is how it differs from a `/Group/$export` operation.

 **Note:** A Patient record must already exist in the DPC database to complete your request.
 However, the patient does not need to belong to [a group]({{ "/api-documentation/attribution/attestation.html#create-a-patient-group-resource" | relative_url }}).